-Visit
+Visit http://dps.alabama.gov/Community/ For information about sex offendersright click, then click hyperlink

-http://dps.alabama.gov/Community/
+Residence Halls Access

-For information about sex offendersright click, then click hyperlink
+For security reasons, the exterior doors at Stickney, Selden, and Gilbert Halls are locked 24 hours a day.

-Residence Halls
+Stickney Hall residents must use their room key to gain entrance to the building.
+Selden and Gilbert Hall residents must use their UWA Student ID to gain entrance to their assign building.

-Stickney, Selden, and Gilbert Halls exterior doors are locked 24 hours a day.
-Stickney Hall residents will use their room key to gain entrance to the building, while Selden and Gilbert Hall residents will use their UWA Student ID to gain entrance to their assign buildings.
-For security purposes, residents may enter Gilbert Hall through the east entrance (main door facing the parking lot) using their student ID 24 hours a day.
-Other interior and exterior entrances may only be used during the designated times below.
+Exterior doors at Gilbert Hall have limited access.
+Gilbert Hall residents may enter Gilbert Hall through the East Entrance (the main door facing the parking lot) 24 hours a day, using their Student ID.
+Other exterior and interior entrances may only be used during the designated times below.
 Outside of these times, the doors will not open using a student ID and residents may not use the entrance.
-These times may change to meet security needs.